Humble Alaskan Beginnings To A Beloved Seattle Institution

 School enrollment grew very quickly and steadily.
 Elizabeth was a very busy small business owner, mother, and wife.
 In 1993 her first son Andy was born and two years later, almost to the day, Denny arrived.
 In fact, in 1995, while pregnant with Denny, Elizabeth was auditioning a new teacher in studio one when she went into labor.
 She finished the audition, drove herself to Northwest Hospital and Denny arrived into the world just 20 minutes later.

 In 2007, she leased a 2nd space in the same building and opened studio two.
-Today some 26 years, and 12,700 students later, ADI employs 17 dance instructors, an office staff, a huge student alumni, numerous community awards and deep roots into our community.
+Today some 26 years, and 12,700 students later, ADI employs Seattles best dance instructors, an office staff in Seatlle and Shoreline, a huge student alumni, numerous community awards and deep roots into our community.

-Over the last 25 years, ADI developed a reputation as one of Seattle's finest ballet schools.
-Their class offerings now include Contemporary, Jazz, Tap, Irish Step, Creative Dance, Flamenco, Break Dance Ballroom, Latin, Swing and more.
+Sarting as ballet school ADI class offerings now include Contemporary, Jazz, Tap, Irish Step, Creative Dance, Flamenco, Break Dance, Ballroom, Latin, Swing and more.
 Many of her former child students have enrolled their children in classes.
 "It's all come full circle, "she says.
 At an age when most small business owners think about retiring, Elizabeth won't hear of it.
 "My students and parents are my families, and I love my ADI family."

-Elizabeth is leading her school through an ambitious makeover these days with new colors, new logo, website and more.
-Says Elizabeth; "I've built a warm, welcoming and accommodating school because in this environment anyone can learn.
-I want the world to know that dance is for everyone and I figure it will take another twenty-five years to get the word out." :)
+"I've built a warm, welcoming and accommodating school because in this environment anyone can learn.
+I want the world to know that dance is for everyone and I figure it will take another twenty-five years to get the word out." :) - Elizabeth Chayer